-Figure 1 shows a map of the collocations for the PEARL-FTS-TANSO-FTS and PEARL-FTS-ACE-FTS pairs.
-Table 1 shows the number of collocations between the three datasets and the period throughout which collocations are found.
-The table shows both the total number of collocations, as well as the number of unique measurements for each dataset.
-From the methodology of calculating the arithmetic mean where many profiles from one dataset collocate with a single profile from the other, it follows that after this processing has been performed, the number of pairs corresponds to the table row "primary".
+ble 1 shows the number of collocations between the three data sets and the period throughout which collocations are found.
+The table shows both the total number of collocations, as well as the number of unique measurements for each data set.
+From the methodology of calculating the arithmetic mean where many profiles from one data set collocate with a single profile from the other, it follows that after this processing has been performed, the number of pairs corresponds to the table row "primary".
 The median distance is between 300 and 400 km for each pair.
 The distance between the arithmetic geographic mean ranges from 33.8 km for PEARL-FTS-TANSO-FTS to 163.1 km for PEARL-FTS-ACE-FTS.

-Vertical resolution and information content
+3.2 Vertical resolution and information content

 Figure 2 shows the mean of the averaging kernel matrices for the entire period of collocations between PEARL-FTS and TANSO-FTS.
 As discussed before, the vertical resolution for ACE-FTS is much higher than for PEARL-FTS or TANSO-FTS, and we approximate ACE-FTS averaging kernels by the identity matrix.
+Note that regridding and smoothing as described in Sect.
+2.4 is only applied where we are comparing products directly against each other (profiles or partial columns) and has not been done for results presented in this section.